napari/napari.github.io/fundamentals/labels.md

 You can set the selected label to be one larger than the current largest label by pressing `M`.
 This selection will guarantee that you are then using a label that hasn't been used before.

-You can also increment or decrement the currently selected label by pressing the `I` or `D` key respectively.
+You can also increment or decrement the currently selected label by pressing the `I` or `D` key, respectively.

 ## painting in the labels layer

 One of the major use cases for the labels layer is to manually edit or create image segmentations.
 One of the tools that can be used for manual editing is the `paintbrush`, that can be made active from by clicking the paintbrush icon in the layers control panel.
-Once the paintbrush is enable the pan and zoom functionality of the  viewer canvas gets disabled and you are able to paint onto the canvas.
+Once the paintbrush is enabled, the pan and zoom functionality of the  viewer canvas gets disabled, and you can paint onto the canvas.
 You can temporarily re-enable pan and zoom by pressing and holding the spacebar.
 This feature can be useful if you want to move around the labels layer as you paint.